JonMackey/SubsetFontCreator/Readme.md

 8 bit data is stored using simple run length encoding.
 For each run the data starts with a signed length byte.
 If the length byte is positive the next byte should be repeated length times.
 If the length byte is negative, -length bytes of unique data should be copied.
 This optimizes the case where there are runs of unique values.

-XFontR1BitDataStream and XFont16BitDataStream are used to unpack the glyph data.
-XFontR1BitDataStream works on rotated 1 bit data as used on monochrome displays such as the OLED SSD1306 and Nokia PCD8544 controllers.
+XFontR1BitDataStream, XFontRH1BitDataStream and XFont16BitDataStream are used to unpack the glyph data.
+XFontR1BitDataStream and XFontRH1BitDataStream work on rotated 1 bit data as used on monochrome displays such as the OLED SSD1306 and Nokia PCD8544 controllers.

+The 'H' in XFontRH1BitDataStream refers to horizontal addressing.
+Either horizontal or vertical addressing can be used by any of the 1 bit controllers but it is recommended to use horizontal with the ST7567 controller because it doesn't natively support vertical addressing.
+When vertically formatted font data is used with the ST7567, each data byte requires 3 additional command bytes in order to set the page and column for the next data byte.

 XFont16BitDataStream unpacks both 1 bit unrotated and 8 bit data for use with 16 bit RGB displays.
 For 8 bit data the XFont16BitDataStream handles blending the foreground and background colors to implement antialiasing.
 Obviously antialiasing should only be used when the resolution of the display is high enough, otherwise 1 bit makes more sense.

 If you plan on supporting many fonts in your project, more than the available flash program space available, the glyph data can be stored anywhere.
 As a test I wrote a data stream for the AT24Cxxx family of eeproms (included in the Arduino examples.)
 The drawing speed is slightly slower, but it works fine otherwise.